AET-DevOps25/team-devoops/docs/problem_statement.md

 Meeting strangers can be awkward, especially at the start.
 In order to counteract this awkwardness, we will use Generative AI to act as a mediator to help break the ice by suggesting potential topics of conversation based on student's shared interests.

-## 🎭 - Scenarios
+## 🎭 - Use Case Scenarios

 ### Scenario 1
 James is a first-semester M.Sc.
 Informatics student.
 Unfortunately, he wasn't able to be in Munich for the SET in the first few weeks and thus hasn't really made any friends.

 James is comfortable eating alone at the Mensa, but he'd like to meet some of his fellow students, so he logs onto Mensa-Match and inputs the times he plans to have lunch at the Garching Mensa, what degree he is studying, what classes he's taking, and what his hobbies are outside of university.
-James doesn't have any preferences on whom to meet, so he sets no search filters and leaves it to chance.
+James doesn't have any preferences on whom to meet, so he sets no search criteria and leaves it to chance.

 On Monday, an hour before lunchtime, James receives a notification that he's been matched with a table of other students for lunch at the Mensa.
 James accepts the invitation, letting the system know he plans on joining.
 He receives a confirmation email with an ```ics.``` file that he happily adds to his calendar, as he loves technology and keeping everything documented.